Vipassana Meditation Retreat

 Vipassana Meditation in the UK

 Vipassana meditation, taught by S.N.
 Goenka, means “to see things the way they really are”.
-The purpose of this form of meditation is to purify ourselves by self-observation.
+The purpose of this form of meditation is to purify ourselves through self-observation.
 This method has been around for many years, deriving from India where it was taught by the Buddha.

 Another great thing about this practice is that it is not affiliated with any religious groups and, therefore, has no interference with any of your beliefs or non-beliefs.
 To get the most out of this technique, it is recommended to go on a Vipassana meditation retreat.